KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/diplomacy_uggathaaa_war_1_0.md

-We will not stand idly by while you continue to insult us.
+And we thought things were going so well.
+We will destroy you now.